 And when one of you falls down he falls for those behind him, a caution against the stumbling stone.

-There are wounds that never show on the body that are deeper and more hurtful than anything that bleeds.
+There are wounds that never show on the body that are deeper and more hurtful than anything that bleeds.— Anonymous

 What we resist, persists.

 There is peace.
 It is here.
-A new perspective will reveal your answer, your resolution, your peace was here all along, waiting to be claimed.
+Peace was here all along, waiting to be claimed.
 By you.